 A special issue journal featuring CSSP China research looks at the unusual nature of the record-breaking extreme event.

 In 2020, large parts of eastern Asia experienced their wettest summer for almost 60 years.
 Widespread flooding in several provinces of China, southern Japan and South Korea affected over 35 million people and cost upwards of US$ 32 billion.

 Heavy rainfall during June and July is a key feature of the east Asian climate, associated with the onset of the East Asian Summer Monsoon, which moves very slowly north throughout the summer.
-In 2020, prolonged, intense rainfall resulted in extreme maximum monthly rainfall totals, which were 94% higher than average, with record high reservoir levels also recorded.
+In 2020, prolonged, intense rainfall resulted in extreme maximum monthly rainfall totals, which were 94% higher than average in places, with record high reservoir levels also recorded.
 In a bid to better understand this extreme event, scientists from several countries were encouraged to research and submit their findings on the east Asian flooding of 2020 to a special issue in Advances in Atmospheric Sciences.

 Figure 1: Flooding in Southern China

 Why was Summer 2020 unique?

 In previous years with very wet summers, including the memorably wet summer of 1998, intense rainfall followed a major El Niño event, which is the warming of sea surface temperature that occurs every few years, typically concentrated in the central-east equatorial Pacific.
 However, in 2020, this was not the case.